SweptThrone/SweptThrone/README.md

 I do code, as evidenced by this page.
 GitHub suggests I add 87 emojis to my profile.
 Lua (GLua), JavaScript (Node), C++, Java, HTML/CSS, C#, SQL, Python
-More free addons at https://sweptthr.one/exclusives
+More free Garry's Mod addons at https://sweptthr.one/exclusives

 ![SweptThrone gets an S+ on GitHub for being so cool](https://sweptthr.one/img/githubstats.png)